-Select radio button for the client and click on "amend" to amend the registration.
+Select the client for which you are registered and click on "amend" to amend the registration.
 Click on "Terminate" to terminate a communicator lobbyist for that client or to terminate the entire registration.

 Amendments must be filed if there is a change in your lobbying activities, such as: (a) changes to fundamental contract terms or agreements to subcontract lobbying work; and (b) additions or deletions of communicator lobbyists.
 After your amendment has been filed to the State, the online system will show the date and time of the amendment, as well as the person who made the amendment.